 - How Nurses Can Help

-- Evidence-Informed Key Messages and Resources -- manual to provide service providers with simple messages to support the Baby-friendly Initiative.
+- Supporting Mother and Babies: Understanding Breastfeeding and the Baby-Friendly Initiative - free online course to provide service providers with simple messages to support the Baby-friendly Initiative.

 - Breastfeeding Guide -- Centers for Disease Control and Prevention (CDC)